 "Climate-Driven Basin-Scale Decadal Oscillations of Oceanic Phytoplankton"

 Chl-SST temporal covariability from multivariate EOFs (black curve, left axis) for 3 oceanic basins.
-PDO and AMO are superimposed (right axis, red curves).
+PDO and AMO are superimposed (right

 Abundance & distribution of phytoplankton in the Pacific & Atlantic depend on decadal oscillations of physical properties in these basins.